epixode/epic-linker/README.md

 ### Views

-Views are defined with the 'defineView' builder, which takes the view name, an optional selector name, and React class or function:
+Views are defined with the 'defineView' builder, which takes the view name, an optional selector name or function, and a React component:

     yield defineView('TodoList', 'getTodoItems', TodoView);
     yield defineView('App', AppView);

-The selector, if specified, is automatically attached to view instances and allows it to extract properties from the redux store.
+The selector, if given, is used to connect view instances to the redux store.

+### Constants

+The 'defineValue' builder (alias 'def) can be used to make constants available to other bundles:

+    yield defineValue('Name', value);

+## Dependencies

+A bundle can access definitions made in linked bundles with the 'use'
+builder:

+    function* myBundle (deps) {
+      yield use('myAction', 'mySelector', 'MyView');
+      /* use as deps.myAction, deps.mySelector, deps.MyView */
+    }

+A bundle can refer to its own definition without having to "use" them.

 ## Reducers